KadeHarrison/Friend-PCB-Pin/README.md

 I also tried to work with putting all the circuits in a small assigned space to test my efficiency in making smaller sized circuits and put designs onto the bottom to further make it unique to me.

+I also added things that I like to it so they know a bit more about me

 The goal is to make it look like blinking red eyes cause ominous👍

 **PCB design**